 According to a 2009 article published in the journal Annals of the New York Academy of Sciences, researchers have found ECS receptors in the sexual reproductive organs, such as the testicles.
 They’re also present in the brain.

 What happens next is controversial.
-Some research studies have found the compounds in cannabis (which includes CBD, but also THC) boost libido, while others have found they decrease it.
+Some research studies have found that cannabinoids such as CBD and THC boost libido, while others have found they decrease it.

 One article in the